tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 <a name="top"></a>
 ---
-This tutorial builds on what you learned about web data connectors in the, [Basic tutorial]({{ site.baseurl }}/docs/wdc_tutorial.html).
+This tutorial builds on what you learned about web data connectors in the [Basic tutorial]({{ site.baseurl }}/docs/wdc_tutorial.html).
 Ensure that you understand the concepts in the basic tutorial before you continue.

----

-By the end of this tutorial, you'll have a working WDC that connects to the [Foursquare](https://foursquare.com) and downloads data for sites that you "liked" in Foursquare.
+By the end of this tutorial, you'll have a working WDC that connects to [Foursquare](https://foursquare.com) and downloads data for sites that you "liked" in Foursquare.
-This topic is part of a multi-step tutorial on how to use OAuth with a Tableau web data connector.
+This is a multi-step tutorial on how to use OAuth with a Tableau web data connector.
 Here is a list of all the steps: